 Looking for red food recipes, blue drink concoctions or purple snack ideas to fit a holiday or birthday theme?
 Your search is over.
-The list below of recipes by color will help you plan a colorful kids party.
+The list below of recipes by color will help you plan a colorful party.

 So, whether you're planning a pink princess party or you need red, white or blue ideas for a Fourth of July menu, use this guide to plan your next color-coordinated bash.

 For Valentine's Day, a superhero bash and beyond, red food makes a bold statement.
 Here are some red food recipes and ideas:

 - Strawberries, raspberries, apples, watermelon and cherries.

 - A tea sandwich made with butter and raspberry or strawberry jam.
 Use a small cookie cutter to punch out a window in the top layer of bread to reveal a bit more of the red jam.

 - Red bell pepper, sliced and served with dip.